miniemils/miniemils/README.md

 Hey, there!
 I'm a computer science student at Universidade Católica de Brasília on a journey to become an expert in full stack development.

 I've been working on random projects in order to construct my experience in software development.
-Most of these projects are still quite simple at the moment, but essential for me to understanding the fundamentals of oop, APIs, databases, and web programming.
+At the moment, most of these projects are still quite simple, but essential for me to understanding the fundamentals of OOP, APIs, databases, and web programming.

 Besides that, I am focused on improving my English skills while beginning my journey in learning French and Italian, as I may one day decide to pursue an international career.